 There is a gift shop on board.

-Some of our itineraries operate in a reverse order, and the sailing schedule is designed to offer you the same tours and visits as on the brochure itinerary.
+Some of our itineraries operate in a reverse order, and the sailing schedule is designed to offer you the same visits as on the brochure itinerary.
 Water levels on rivers can fluctuate on a daily basis; and in serious cases it is possible that the itinerary can be affected with little or no warning.
 Should the ship be unable to follow the planned itinerary, we will do all we can to ensure all places are visited by alternative means, usually by coach.

 A limited laundry service is available on board, except for the day of disembarkation.
 A dry cleaning service is not available.